 SummaryBleached flour is treated with chemicals to speed up the aging process and has a whiter color, softer texture, and finer grain.
 Unbleached flour has a tougher texture, denser grain, and an off-white color.
 Unbleached flour will typically have more nutrients, but both types of flour produce nearly the same result when used in baked goods.

-Pastry flour is a type of an unbleached flour that is made from soft wheat.
+Pastry flour is a type of unbleached flour that is made from soft wheat.
 It has a 7.5 to 9.5 percent protein content, which means it has less protein than all-purpose flour, but more protein than cake flour.

-Pastry flour is most commonly used for pie crusts, cakes, cookies, biscuits, muffins, breads, and pancakes.
+Pastry flour is most commonly used for pie crusts, cakes, cookies, biscuits, muffins, bread, and pancakes.
 When using for baked goods, pastry flour results in a final product that is tender, finer, and flakier.
 For this reason, you may want to avoid using pastry flour to make pizza dough, because it lacks the structure necessary to hold your pizza crust together.

 That said, it is possible, albeit difficult, to make pizza dough with pastry flour if you know what you’re doing.
 Whole wheat pastry flour is your best bet for satisfying results.